zammad/zammad-documentation/migration/zendesk.rst

    * User passwords are not migrated and will require the user to use the :admin-docs:`password reset link </settings/security/base.html#lost-password>` on the login page.
+   * Objects with cyrillic strings can't be migrated.
+Make sure to rename them before starting the migration.

 Prerequisites
 -------------